Vlad Tenev

-Vladimir Tenev (Владимир Тенев; born 13 February 1987) is an American entrepreneur who is most notably the co-founder (with Baiju Bhatt), Chairman, and CEO of Robinhood, a US-based financial technology services company.
+Vladimir Tenev (Владимир Тенев; born 13 February 1987) is a Bulgarian-American entrepreneur who is most notably the co-founder, Chairman, and CEO of Robinhood, a US-based financial technology services company.

 Tenev moved to the United States from his native Bulgaria at the age of five.
 After studying mathematics at Stanford and UCLA and getting a master's degree, he decided to partner with Baiju Bhatt to create several fintech startups.
 One of them, Robinhood, became a publicly-traded multibillion-dollar company.

-As of July 2025, Tenev has a net worth of $6 billion.
-This is largely due to his over 6% stake at Robinhood as well as cryptocurrency investments.

 Early life and education

 Tenev was born in Varna, Bulgaria.
-When he was a toddler, his parents migrated to the U.S. leaving him with his grandparents before he joined them when he was five.
-His parents both worked for the World Bank.
-He attended Thomas Jefferson High School for Science and Technology in Fairfax County, Virginia, to which he later donated $125,000.
+When he was a toddler, his parents migrated to the U.S., leaving him with his grandparents before he joined them when he was five.
+Tenev's parents both worked for the World Bank.
+During childhood, his parents were frugal, having been influenced by financial instability in Bulgaria.
+He attended Thomas Jefferson High School for Science and Technology in Fairfax County, Virginia.

 He earned a bachelor's of science degree in mathematics from Stanford University, where he met Baiju Bhatt.
 He was a member of a fraternity at Stanford.
 In 2008, he earned a master's degree in mathematics from the University of California in Los Angeles, and originally intended to study for a PhD in mathematics at UCLA and pursue a career in academia.
 He instead dropped out to work with Bhatt.